wdecoster/NanoPlot/README.md

                             options are: eps, jpg, pdf, png, ps, svg
                             default: png
-    --plots PLOTS           Specify which type of bivariate plots have to be made options are: hex, kde, dot (multiple can be specified together)
+    --plots PLOTS           Specify which type of bivariate plots have to be made options are: hex, kde, dot, pauvre (multiple can be specified together)
-                            default: all
+                            default: hex, kde, dot

 General arguments: